OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 #### Get custom properties using REST

-In your add-in, you can construct your REST query against messages, events, and other items to get the ones that already have custom properties.
+In your add-in, you can construct your REST query against messages and events to get the ones that already have custom properties.
 In your query, you should include the **CustomProperties** MAPI-based property and its property set using the details provided in the section [How custom properties are stored on an item](#how-custom-properties-are-stored-on-an-item).

 The following example shows how to get all events that have any custom properties set by your add-in and ensure that the response includes the value of the property so you can apply further filtering logic.